Royal Agricultural University

 - Postgraduate Students

 Campus and Crime Map

-- The RAU offers catered and self-catered accommodation on campus, just a few minutes' walk to the lecture blocks, library and study areas, dining room, café and shop, Student Union bar, laundrette, gym and sports facilities.
+- The RAU offers catered and self-catered accommodation on campus, just a few minutes' walk from the lecture blocks and study, social and sports facilities.
 There is a free shuttle bus in to Cirencester and car parking on site.

-- Rooms comprise of standard rooms with shared bathroom facilities, en-suite rooms and twins, as well as quiet bedrooms.
-All accommodation includes a housekeeping service, out-of-hours security and Wi-Fi in all bedrooms and common areas.
+- Accommodation comprises standard rooms with shared bathroom facilities, en-suite rooms and twins, as well as quiet bedrooms.
+All accommodation includes a housekeeping service, out-of-hours security, Wi-Fi in all bedrooms and common areas.
 Accommodation is allocated on a first-come-first-served basis.

-- If students wish to live off campus, the accommodation team is on hand to help them find their place in Cirencester or the surrounding area.
-The RAU student lettings website also supports students in their search.
+- If students wish to live off campus or campus accommodation is full, the accommodation team is on hand to help them find their place in Cirencester or the surrounding area.
+The RAU student lettings website Urban Fox also supports students in their search.

-- The RAU runs a free shuttle bus to Cirencester town centre, just one mile from the university campus, throughout the day and in the evening.
-There is also a special route to Harnhill Manor Farm.
+- Cirencester town centre is just 1 mile from the university campus; RAU's free shuttle bus runs there throughout the day and in the evening, and there's also a special route to Harnhill Manor Farm.
 Students living off campus can also catch the shuttle bus to and from university, as the route covers areas in Cirencester which are popular with students.

-- Cirencester has bus links with nearby towns Cheltenham, Swindon and Stroud, a coach station for National Express and Mega Bus and is three miles from Kemble train station.
+- Cirencester has bus links with nearby towns (Cheltenham, Swindon and Stroud), a coach station for National Express and Megabus, and is 3 miles from Kemble train station.

-- The University is a one hour drive away from Bristol and Birmingham airports and a two hour drive from London Heathrow and Luton airports.
+- The university is a 1-hour drive from Bristol and Birmingham airports and a 2-hour drive from London Heathrow and Luton airports.